threnjen/austin_housing_prices/README.md

 > This is an in-depth notebook which explores the Austin Housing Dataset through several different models.
 The notebook includes a thorough EDA and cleaning section, numerous visualizations, exploration of different models, feature selection and engineering methods, nlp, neural networks, transfer learning, and model ensembling to create the final model.

-> You can read my tutorial about simple model stacking on Medium: https://towardsdatascience.com/simple-model-stacking-explained-and-automated-1b54e4357916

 ## Skills Presented